Nicogeta/Roboport_Quick_Charge/README.md

 # Roboport Quick Charge

-Upgrades the default Roboport with additional robot charging slots and more charge capacity and increases the crafting requirements for some balance.
+Upgrades the default Roboport with additional robot charging slots and more charge capacity unlocked through incremental research.